pfapi/pfapi/README.md

 </details>

-### EJS template for text and richtext component fields
+### EJS template for component of attributes

-We can use the EJS template to customize string fields in attributes of Pfapi handles.
+The EJS template is used to customize string type of components in attributes of Pfapi handles.

 For example: